-- Children under 10 years are not allowed entry unless under active supervision of a person 16 years or older.
+- Children 14 years and under are not allowed entry unless under the active supervision of a person 16 years or older.

 - Parents or guardians should actively supervise their children at all times.
 As such, they should be dressed ready for action, including unexpected entry to a pool.

 - For 0-5-year-olds and non-swimmers, a parent or guardian is in the water at all times (within arms reach) of the child.
 It is best if you are engaging with your child i.e. playing with them, talking to them, touching them

 - For 6-10-year-olds a parent should be close enough to make eye contact with the child and be constantly watching them.